 - Failure to investigate claims in a prompt and timely manner

-- Refuse to pay claims without reasonable investigation
+- Refusal to pay claims without first reasonably investigating the claim

-- Fail to provide a reasonable explanation for denial of a claim
+- Failure to provide a reasonable explanation for denial of a claim

-- Fail to acknowledge notice of a claim
+- Failure to acknowledge notice of a claim